On Accuracy and Coherence with Infinite Opinion Sets: Introduction

 A central norm in the epistemology of partial belief is probabilism: a person's degrees of belief---or \textit{credences}---should satisfy the laws of probability.\footnote{This paper is based on work done in \citealt{kelleym}.} There is a long tradition in the spirit of \cite{Savage} and \cite{definetti} of appealing to the epistemic virtue of accuracy to justify probabilism (also see \citealt{Rosenkrantz1981-ROSFAA-3}).
 One particular form of argument is the accuracy dominance argument for probabilism introduced by \cite{Joyce1998}.
 Let a set $\mathcal{F}$ of propositions be an \textit{opinion set} and a function $c:\mathcal{F}\to [0,1]$ a \textit{credence function on} $\mathcal{F}$.
 Let a credence function be \textit{coherent} if it satisfies the axioms of probability.
 A credence function $c'$ on $\mathcal{F}$ \textit{accuracy dominates} a credence function $c$ on $\mathcal{F}$ if $c$ is more inaccurate than $c'$ no matter how the world turns out to be (where inaccuracy is precisified as in Section \ref{finitecase}).
 Then the existing accuracy dominance arguments purport to vindicate probabilism by showing that a credence function is not accuracy dominated if and only if it is coherent.

-However, there is a limitation to almost all of the literature on accuracy arguments for probabilism: the opinion set is assumed to be finite.\footnote{In an unpublished manuscript, \cite{walsh} gives an accuracy dominance argument in the countably infinite context, to which we return in Section \ref{countablecase1}.
+However, there is a limitation to almost all of the literature on accuracy dominance arguments for probabilism: the opinion set is assumed to be finite.\footnote{In an unpublished manuscript, \cite{walsh} proves an accuracy dominance result in the countably infinite context, to which we return in Section \ref{countablecase1}.
 In a related but distinct area, \cite{hutteger} and \cite{easwaran} extend to the infinite setting part of the literature on using minimization of expected inaccuracy to vindicate epistemic principles.
 See, e.g., \citealt{greaves}. \cite{schervishreference} prove that in certain countably infinite cases, coherence is sufficient to avoid \textit{strong dominance}. \cite{1schervish2009} and \cite{STEEGER201934} explore a different way to weaken the assumption that the opinion set is finite.
-We return to their work in Section \ref{countablecase2}.} Indeed, \cite{definetti}, \cite{lindley}, \cite{Joyce1998, Joyce}, \cite{predd}, \cite{leitgebi,leitgebii}, and \cite{pettigrew} all establish their dominance results only for finite opinion sets.
-In this paper, we remove this assumption and prove dominance results that we hope to be useful in evaluating the extent to which accuracy arguments for probabilism succeed when the opinion set is infinite.
+We return to their work in Section \ref{countablecase2}.} Indeed, \cite{definetti}, \cite{lindley}, \cite{Joyce1998, Joyce}, \cite{predd}, \cite{leitgebi,leitgebii}, and \cite{pettigrew} all establish their dominance results only for finite opinion sets.\footnote{The same holds for accuracy dominance results pertaining to approximating coherence (\citealt{debona}, \citealt[ch.~5]{Staffel2019-STAUTA-2}) and accuracy dominance results that significantly weaken the additivity assumption on the measure of inaccuracy (\citealt{pettigrew21}, \citealt{nielsen}), though neither will be my focus here.} In this paper, I remove this assumption and prove dominance results that I hope to be useful in evaluating the extent to which accuracy dominance arguments for probabilism succeed when the opinion set is infinite.

-We begin in Section \ref{finitecase} by reviewing the mathematical framework and the standard dominance result for finite opinion sets.
+I begin in Section \ref{finitecase} by reviewing the mathematical framework and the standard dominance result for finite opinion sets.
 Sections \ref{countablecase1}-\ref{uncountablecase} are concerned with accuracy and coherence in the infinite setting.
-In Sections \ref{countablecase1}-\ref{countablecase2}, we make headway on characterizing the opinion sets and accuracy measures for which there is an equivalence between coherence and avoiding dominance as in the finite case.
-Finally, in Section \ref{uncountablecase}, we extend the accuracy framework to the uncountable setting and prove that coherence is necessary to avoid dominance on uncountable opinion~sets.
+In Sections \ref{countablecase1} and \ref{countablecase2}, I make headway on characterizing the opinion sets and accuracy measures for which there is an equivalence between coherence and avoiding dominance as in the finite case.
+In Section \ref{uncountablecase}, I extend the accuracy framework to the uncountable setting and prove that coherence is necessary to avoid dominance on uncountable opinion~sets.
+I conclude in Section \ref{discussion} with a discussion of the results established in Sections \ref{countablecase1}-\ref{uncountablecase}.